 Can I use the iAmEvolving Journal for gratitude?

-Yes — it’s designed with dedicated gratitude prompts to help you reflect and grow.
+Yes.
+It’s designed with dedicated gratitude prompts to help you reflect and grow.